Wishmasterflo/device_oneplus_opkona/README.md

 # To temporarily boot it
 fastboot boot out/target/product/lemonades/recovery.img

-# Since 9R has a separate recovery partition, you can flash the recovery with
+# Since 8T/9R have a separate recovery partition, you can flash the recovery with
 fastboot flash recovery recovery.img
 ```